 Wind River Circular Systems consists of the Wind River Biomass Utility and Gorge Greens, all of which make up the Wind River Project.
-We give waste wood value and turn it into heat and power for year-round food production, along with firewood, wood chips and biochar as resulting products from the processes.
+Our goal is to give waste wood value and turn it into heat and power for year-round food production, along with firewood, wood chips and biochar as resulting products from the processes.
 We strive for 100% efficiency in utilizing all aspects of our environment to benefit the community without any waste.

 In a county that is 99% forested, waste wood is inevitable and often expensive for land managers to address.
 Wind River Biomass Utility buys the waste wood biomass, giving it value.
 From there, we can process the biomass to produce a variety of energy and agricultural products.
 Once fully operational, our Combined Heat & Power facility located at the Wind River Business Park in Stabler, Washington will provide Electrical Power, Thermal Power to our Aquaponic Greenhouses, Biochar, and Kiln dried Firewood.
 To find out more about our company, we invite you to watch this brief video.

 “This project will create new jobs and open the door for new markets and business opportunities in one of the most economically disadvantaged rural economies in the Pacific Northwest”